grow-ai-like-a-child/Psychophysics/README.md

 ## Visualization & Analysis

 1. **Violin Plots**
-   - Scripts in the `Violin generator` folder can produce violin plots, allowing you to see the distribution of performance (accuracy, RT) across different conditions or models.
+   - Scripts in the `Violin_generator` folder can produce violin plots, allowing you to see the distribution of performance (accuracy, RT) across different conditions or models.
-   - Adjust the script to color-code conditions or group them by category (e.g., `Stroop Congruent vs. Incongruent`).
+   - Adjust the script to color-code conditions or group them by category (e.g., `Stroop_Congruent_vs_Incongruent`).

 2. **Summary Statistics**
    - Use pandas (`pd.DataFrame`) to compute summary measures like mean, median, standard deviation, or perform basic significance tests (e.g., t-tests, ANOVA) using `scipy.stats`.
    - Export results to `.csv` or `.xlsx` files for further analysis.

 3. **Sample Visual Output**
-   - A typical workflow would load `Psychophysics-run.xlsx` into a pandas DataFrame, filter or group by condition, then generate a violin plot or boxplot to compare conditions.
+   - A typical workflow would load `Psychophysics_run.xlsx` into a pandas DataFrame, filter or group by condition, then generate a violin plot or boxplot to compare conditions.

 ---